 Coach Jamie Carroll shares her go-to methods for dealing with stress.

-Now that you’ve familizared yourself with the various types of stress, you’re equipped with the right tools to fight back.
+Now that you’ve familiarized yourself with the various types of stress, you’re equipped with the right tools to fight back.

-With TaskHuman, tons of professional wellness providers are available for 1-on-1 live video calls to help keep your life stress-free, at the time and place that works best for you.
+With TaskHuman, tons of professional wellness coaches are available for 1:1 LIVE video calls to help keep your life stress-free, at the time and place that works best for you.